Azeem Rafiq: Impacts of the case

 Yorkshire did not take disciplinary action against any of its staff or players.
 The club has been criticised for its response, with a number of its sponsors withdrawing their financial support, and on 4 November 2021, the ECB suspended the club from hosting international matches.
 In the wake of increasing criticism, Yorkshire chairman Roger Hutton resigned in early November 2021; this was followed by the resignation of chief executive officer Mark Arthur, whom Rafiq had been critical of, on 11 November.

 Allegations against Rafiq

 Following Rafiq's evidence in front of the Digital, Culture, Media and Sport Select Committee in November 2021, it emerged that Rafiq had used anti-Semitic language in Facebook messages with another cricketer in 2011 when he was 19.
 Rafiq issued an unreserved apology for the messages, saying that he was "ashamed" and "a different person today."
 At the same time, a woman released text and WhatsApp messages that Rafiq had sent to her in 2015 to The Yorkshire Post newspaper.
-The woman, who had been 17 at the time, described the texts as "creepy" and criticised Rafiq for his treatment of women.
+The woman, who had been 16 at the time, described the texts as "creepy" and criticised Rafiq for his treatment of women.

-In November 2022, it was alleged that Rafiq had twice indecently exposed himself to women in 2012.